OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 }
 ```

-The fee level will be used for the initial transaction.
-Transactions after that will use the NORMAL fee, set by the server.
+The `feeLevel` will be used for the initial transaction.
+Transactions after that will use the NORMAL fee.

-**Q**: Does this normal fee get used by the transaction when completing the order?
+The `memo` field is only used internally, and is shown later to the sender.
+It can be used for notes about the reason for sending the fund.

 **Data Received**
 ```